RadicalFx/documentation/docs/memento/change-tracking-service-api.md

     *  `HasBackwardChanges`: The entity is changed and has changes that can be undone, meaning that `Undo` can n be called;
     *  `HasForwardChanges`: The entity has changes that can be reapplied, meaning that `Redo` can be called;
 *   `BeginAtomicOperation()`: begins an [atomic operation](atomic-operations.md) returned as a `IAtomicOperation` instance on which the caller is expected to call `Complete()` to store it in the changes stack;

+### Transient entities explaind

+The change tracking service is meant to keep track of changes applied to a `IMemento` instance.
+One of the questions we need to find an answer for when designing rich clients is "should this entity be saved?", or put in another way "should the save button be enabled?".
+The answer is not trivial as it might depend on a couple of factors, one of which is: should we allow to save instances of not changed entities?
+Technically speaking what we're trying to define is what should happen in the following scenario:

+- An new instance of `Person` is created
+- An Edit View is shown
+- The `IsChanged` value is false, as no changes were made yet
+- Is the save button enabled or not?

+If we want the save button to be enabled, or much simpler, we want the `IsChanged` value to be true in the outlined scenario we can register the `Person` instance as ransient with the change tracking service via the `RegisterTransient` method.
+Once done, the `new` operation, the simple fact that the entity exists is considered a changed in the changes stack.

+At this point the problem is what happens at undo time.
+The default behavior is to remove the entity from the changes stack.
+This behavior can be changed via te `autoRemove` parameter of the `RegisterTransient` method; if set to `false` calling `Undo` or `ResetChanges` won't remove the entity from the list of tracked entities even if it is registered as transient.

 ### Searches